-The Board of Directors shall be responsible for the overall management and control of the business and affairs of New Mexico Trout and, in this capacity, shall exercise all powers and authorities that may be exercised by the Corporation.
+The Board shall be responsible for the overall management and control of the business and affairs of New Mexico Trout and, in this capacity, shall exercise all powers and authorities that may be exercised by the corporation.
 Any action taken by a majority of the Board, although not taking place at a regularly called meeting, shall be as valid and effective as if passed by the Board at a regular meeting.
-Such actions may be invoked by vote of the board members in the form of voice vote, written ballot, electronic mail, or telephone, as recorded by the secretary and signed by the board members.
+Such actions may be invoked by vote of the board members in the form of voiced vote, email, or telephone, as recorded by the Secretary.

 Section 2.
 Duties

-The Board shall duly perform all of its duties under these by-laws.
-In addition, each of the officers shall bear certain specific responsibilities that shall include, but not be limited to the following:
+The Board shall duly perform all ofits duties under these by-laws.
+Each of the Officers shall bear certain specific responsibilities that shall include, but not be limited, to the following:

-- The president shall preside over all Board of Directors meetings and shall have general charge and control over the affairs of New Mexico Trout, subject to the approval of the Board of Directors.
+- The President shall preside over all Board meetings and shall have general charge and control over the affairs of New Mexico Trout subject to the approval of the Board.

-- The vice president shall perform such duties as may be assigned by the Board, and in event of the absence, resignation, removal, or prolonged incapacitation of the president, shall be vested with all the duties and powers of the president for the remainder of the previous president’s elected term, as delineated under Article III, Section 6, of these by-laws.
+- The Vice President shall perform such duties as may be assigned by the Board and in the event of the absence, resignation, removal or prolonged incapacitation of the president, be vested with all the duties and powers of the president for the remainder of the previous president’s elected term, as delineated under Article III, Section 6, of these by-laws.

-- The Secretary shall keep a record of all of the proceedings of all Board meetings and shall give notice, as required inby these by-laws, of all Board meetings; and shall have custody of all books, records, and papers of the Corporation, except as otherwise specified by the Board.
-All books, records, and papers of the Corporation shall be available for inspection by the membership at reasonable times.
+- The Secretary shall keep a record of all of the proceedings of all Board meetings and shall give notice, as required by these by-laws, of all Board meetings, have custody of all books, records and papers of the corporation, except as otherwise specified by the Board.
+All books, records, and papers of the corporation shall be available for inspection by the membership at reasonable times and place.

-sof all monies, receipts, and disbursements of the Corporation, and shall ensure the safekeeping of all monies of the Corporation in the name and to the credit of the Corporation in such banks and depositories as the Board shall designate.
-The treasurer shall also report the current status of the accounts of the Corporation at each regular meeting of the Board and prepare and present quarterly and annual financial reports to the Board following the close of the prior fiscal year.
+- The Treasurer shall keep monies, receipts, and disbursements of the corporation, and ensure the safekeeping of all monies of the corporation in the name and to the credit of the corporation in such banks and depositories as the Board shall designate.
+The Treasurer shall report the current status of the accounts of the corporation at each regular meeting of the Board and present an annual financial report to the Board following the close of the prior fiscal year.

-The Board shall have the power to designate a member to temporarily perform the duties of any officer who is temporarily absent or incapacitated.
+- The Board shall have the power to designate a member to temporarily perform the duties of any Officer or Director who is temporarily absent or incapacitated.

 Section 3.
 Working Committees